openethereum/fether/README.md

 Taskbar mode is `true` by default.

 * Enabled `true`
-  * Fether window may be toggled open/closed by clicking the Fether tray icon, but not the Fether dock icon
+  * Tray icon - Left-click or right-click the tray icon shows "tray context menu" containing just "Show/Hide Fether" and "Quit" options.
+"Show/Hide Fether" toggles the Fether window show/hide
+  * Dock icon - no action
-  * Fether window does not have a frame (i.e. no close/minimise icons)
+  * Fether window - frameless
 * Disabled `false`
-  * Fether window may be toggled open by clicking the Fether dock icon
+  * Dock icon - toggles show/hide Fether window
-  * Fether window has a frame (with close/minimise icons)
+  * Fether window - frame (with close/minimise icons)
 * Always
-  * Fether menu shown in the tray by default
+  * Menubar - Fether menu shown by default
+  * Fether window - "window context menu" shown upon right-click in the Fether window
-  * Fether window position is saved upon move, minimising, and close so it is restored in the same position.
+  * Fether window - position is saved upon move, minimising, and close so it is restored in the same position.

 ### Linux

 Taskbar mode is `true` by default.

 * Enabled `true`
-  * Fether window may be toggled minimise/restore by clicking the Fether tray icon to reveal a tooltip that says "Click to toggle Fether window" and then clicking the tooltip.
-  * Fether window may not have a frame (i.e. no close/minimise icons) if `frame: false` in packages/fether-electron/src/main/app/options/config/index.js
+  * Tray icon - Left-click or right-click the tray icon shows "tray context menu" containing just "Show/Hide Fether" and "Quit" options.
+"Show/Hide Fether" toggles the Fether window show/hide
+  * Dock icon - toggles show/hide Fether window
+  * Fether window - frameless
 * Disabled `false`
-  * Fether window may be toggled open by clicking the Fether dock icon
+  * Dock icon - toggles show/hide Fether window
-  * Fether window has a frame (with close/minimise icons)
+  * Fether window - frame (with close/minimise icons)
+  * Menubar - Fether menu may not be not shown in the tray by default depending on whether `setMenuBarVisibility` has been set.
+Fether menu may be configured to automatically hide by setting `setAutoHideMenuBar`.
+Toggle show/hide the Fether menu in the frame by clicking the Fether window and then holding down the ALT key to reveal it, which only works if auto-hide menu bar is enabled.
 * Always
-  * Fether menu may not be not shown in the tray by default depending on whether `setMenuBarVisibility` has been set.
-Show the Fether menu in the tray by clicking the Fether window and then holding down the ALT key to reveal it.
-  * Fether menu may be configured to automatically hide by setting `setAutoHideMenuBar`
+  * Fether window - "window context menu" shown upon right-click in the Fether window
-  * Fether window position is saved upon move, minimising, and close so it is restored in the same position.
+  * Fether window - position is saved upon move, minimising, and close so it is restored in the same position.

 ### Windows

-Taskbar mode is always `false` since the Fether menu does not appear without a frame on the Fether window.
+Taskbar mode is `true` by default.

+* Enabled `true`
+  * Tray icon - Left-click toggles show/hide Fether window
+  * Tray icon - Right-click the tray icon shows "tray context menu" containing just "Show/Hide Fether" and "Quit" options.
+"Show/Hide Fether" toggles the Fether window show/hide
+  * Dock icon - toggles show/hide Fether window
+  * Fether window - frameless
 * Disabled `false`
-  * Fether window may be toggled open/minimise by clicking the Fether dock icon
+  * Dock icon - toggles show/hide Fether window
-  * Fether window has a frame (with close/minimise icons).
+  * Fether window - frame (with close/minimise icons).
+  * Menubar - Fether menu may not be not shown in the tray by default depending on whether `setMenuBarVisibility` has been set.
+Fether menu may be configured to automatically hide by setting `setAutoHideMenuBar`.
+Toggle show/hide the Fether menu in the frame by clicking the Fether window and then holding down the ALT key to reveal it, which only works if auto-hide menu bar is enabled.
 * Always
-  * Fether menu is shown in the Fether window by clicking the Fether window and then holding down the ALT key to reveal it.
+  * Fether window - "window context menu" shown upon right-click in the Fether window
-  * Fether menu may be configured to automatically hide by setting `setAutoHideMenuBar`
-  * Fether tray icon does nothing
-  * Fether window position is saved upon move, minimising, and close so it is restored in the same position.
+  * Fether window - position is saved upon move, minimising, and close so it is restored in the same position.

 ## Join the chat!